 Dr. Boyd received his MD from the University of Western Ontario in 1998, trained in Internal Medicine at the University of Western Ontario, and subsequently trained in Pulmonary and Critical Care Medicine at McGill University from 2001-2004.
 His Postdoctoral Fellowship was at the Meakins Laboratory in Montreal 2004-2005.
-He is an Intensivist at S1.
-Paul's Hospital ICU and an investigator at the Institute for Heart + Lung Health.
+He is an Intensivist at the St. Paul's Hospital ICU and an Investigator at the Institute for Heart + Lung Health.

 Area of Interest